lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Acknowledgements

-Thanks to all the persons that have give us feedback
+Thanks to all the persons that have given us feedback